freaktechnik/justintv-stream-notifications/help/faq.md

 How do I go to the extension's settings?
 ----------------------------------------
 Open the Add-ons manager in Firefox.
 To open it, click on the menu button and then <samp>Add-ons</samp> or open a new tab and type `about:addons` in the URL-bar.
-Click the <samp>Preferences<samp> button in the row of this extension in the Add-ons manager and you're done.
+Click the <samp>Preferences</samp> button in the row of this extension in the Add-ons manager and you're done.

 I can't find a setting for something important
 -----------------------------------------